Argentine Army: 1960s and the military junta

 The military government ruled Argentina between 1966 and 1973.
 During that decade the saw the rise of several terrorist groups including Montoneros and the ERP.
 During Héctor Cámpora's first months of government, a rather moderate and left-wing Peronist, approximatively 600 social conflicts, strikes and factory occupations took place.
-Following the June 20, 1973 Ezeiza massacre, left and right-wing Peronism broke apart, and the Triple A a far-right terrorist group founded by José López Rega, the right-hand man of Juan Peron and, later, Isabel Perón, started a campaign of terror and death against any perceived political rivals.
+Following the June 20, 1973 Ezeiza massacre, left and right-wing Peronism broke apart, and the Triple A a far-right terrorist group founded by José López Rega, the right-hand man of Juan Perón and, later, Isabel Perón, started a campaign of terror and death against any perceived political rivals.
 Isabel Perón herself was ousted during the March 1976 coup by a military junta.

 The new military government, self-named Proceso de Reorganización Nacional, initially tried to end the guerrilla's campaigns, but the nation rapidly descended into a state of civil unrest.
-Terrorist organisations and guerilla movements where often met with a mixture of state terror and general paranoia.
+Terrorist organisations and guerrilla movements were often met with a mixture of state terror and general paranoia.
 The civilian population was now caught in a police state between a paranoid and brutal military dictatorship and violent dissident communist guerrillas.
 The PRN called this period the "Dirty War" — a term refused by jurists during the 1985 Trial of the Juntas.
 Batallón de Inteligencia 601 (the 601st Intelligence Battalion) became infamous during this period.
 It was a special military intelligence service set up in the late 1970s, active in the Dirty War and Operation Condor, and disbanded in 2000.
 Its personnel collected information on and infiltrated guerrilla groups and human rights organisations, and coordinated killings, kidnappings and other abuses.
 The unit also participated in the training of Nicaraguan Contras with US assistance, including from John Negroponte.